dosydon/axiom_benchmarks/README.md

 ###sokoban-axioms:
 A formulation of the Sokoban domain using axioms.
-There are two
-encodings: one uses only classical (STRIPS) PDDL and axioms, the other uses "Functional STRIPS" (i.e., object-valued fluents, a la PDDL 3.1).
-More on this below.
+There are two encodings originally provided: one uses only classical (STRIPS) PDDL and axioms, the other uses "Functional STRIPS" (i.e., object-valued fluents, a la PDDL 3.1).
+This repository contains only the classical PDDL version.

 ###psr-middle-noce:
 The PSR middle-sized problem set from IPC 2004, formulation with axioms but without conditional effects.

 ###mincut
+>Consider an undirected graph, with a designated source node
+>s and target node t.
+K “roadblocks” are located on the edges
+>of the graph, and can move between adjacent edges.
+(More
+>than one roadblock can occupy the same edge, and one can
+>pass another on the edge.)
+The goal is to move the roadblocks
+>so that there is no unblocked path from the source to the tar-
+>get node.
+In other words, a goal state identifies an s-t-cut of
+>size ≤ K. Hence, we call it the Min-Cut domain.
+>><cite> Ivankovic and Haslum(IJCAI, 2015) </cite>

 ###trapping game
 >As an example of a pseudo-adversarial domain with a more